-If you don't claim during your year's insurance, your insurer will give you a discount on your renewal premium.
+If you don't claim during your year's insurance, your insurer will give you a discount at the end of the year on your renewal quote.

-Other insurers will usually recognise the number of years’ discount you have built up but the percentage discount they give off your premium does vary.
+Other insurers will usually recognise the number of years’ discount you have built up but the percentage of discount they give does vary from insurer to insurer.

-If you're insured with ingenie, you can start earning a discount for good driving after just 3 months and your no claims discount will be on top of the good driving discount.
+If you're insured with ingenie, you can start earning a discount for good driving after just 3 months and any No Claims Discount you earn at the end of the year will be on top of that.
+Sounds like a good deal to me.

 The longer you go without claiming on your insurance, the better the discount you can get - usually up to at least 5 years.
 As long as your proof of no claims is less than 2 years old you can normally transfer your no claims record to a new insurer if you want to change.